heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 can be persisted into a dataset, and/or can be made to derive other secondary feeds to form a cascade network.
 A primary feed and a dependent secondary feed form a hierarchy.
-As an example, we next show an example AQL statement that redefines the previous feed— ProcessedTwitterFeed in terms of their respective parent feed (TwitterFeed).
+As an example, we next show an example AQL statement that redefines the previous feed "ProcessedTwitterFeed" in terms of their respective parent feed (TwitterFeed).

+        use dataverse feeds;

+        drop feed ProcessedTwitterFeed if exists;

         create secondary feed ProcessedTwitterFeed from feed TwitterFeed apply function testlib#addFeatures;

+The `addFeatures` function is already provided in the release.
+Later in the tutorial we will explain how this function or other functions can be added to the system.

 ####Lifecycle of a Feed####
-A feed is a logical artifact that is brought to life (i.e. its data flow is initiated) only when it is connected to a dataset using the connect feed AQL statement (Figure 7).
-Subsequent to a connect feed statement, the feed is said to be in the connected state.
+A feed is a logical artifact that is brought to life (i.e., its data flow is initiated) only when it is connected to a dataset using the `connect feed` AQL statement.
+Subsequent to a `connect feed` statement, the feed is said to be in the connected state.
 Multiple feeds can simultaneously be connected to a dataset such that the contents of the dataset represent the union of the connected feeds.